asefatesfay/aws-ecommerce-platform/dsa-roadmap/28-greedy/README.md

 **Complexity:** Time `O(n)`, Space `O(1)` for lowercase alphabet (or `O(U)` unique chars)

+**Quick Quiz:**
+1. What does `last[c]` mean in this solution?
+2. When is it safe to close the current partition?
+3. What should the answer be for a string with all unique characters?

 ---

 ### Example 12: Queue Reconstruction by Height (Medium)